joselopezrosario/filemaker-api-vgsales/Readme.md

 2. Clone this repository in Android Studio
 3. Host the VideoGameSales database in FileMaker Server - you can use a local server
 4. Enable the FileMaker Data API
-5. Modify the ENDPOINT, ACCOUNTNAME and PASSWORD variables in the [FMApi.java](https://github.com/joselopezrosario/filemaker-api-vgsales/blob/master/app/src/main/java/com/joselopezrosario/vgsales/filemaker_api_vgsales/api/FMApi.java) class to use your own infor
+5. Modify the ENDPOINT, ACCOUNTNAME and PASSWORD variables in the [FMApi.java](https://github.com/joselopezrosario/filemaker-api-vgsales/blob/master/app/src/main/java/com/joselopezrosario/vgsales/filemaker_api_vgsales/api/FMApi.java) class to use your own info

 ### Warning